Krishnamohan-Yerrabilli/Kubernetes-hands-on/AKS-IngressC/README.md

 ```

-Step 8: Set up Ingress to route traffic between the two apps
+Step 8: Set up `Ingress` to route traffic between the two apps

 We set up path-based routing to direct traffic to the appropriate web apps based
 on the URL entered by the user.
 EXTERNAL_IP/hello-world-one Redirected to a service
 named aks-helloworld-one.
-Traffic to EXTERNAL_IP/hello-world-to is redirected to the
+Traffic to `EXTERNAL_IP/hello-world`-to is redirected to the
-aks-helloworld-two service.
+`aks-helloworld-two` service.
 Where the user (EXTERNAL_IP/) does not specify a route,
 traffic is redirected to aks-helloworld-one.(we set this to default) if user does not
 specify what route wants to connect

 [hw-ingress.yaml](https://github.com/Krishnamohan-Yerrabilli/Kubernetes-hands-on/blob/master/AKS-IngressC/hw-ingress.yml)

-Now it's time to Create Ingress, apply the below command
+Now it's time to `Create Ingress`, apply the below command

 ```
 kubectl apply -f hw-ingress.yaml --namespace ingress-nginx